bocb25212/AnimeVoteForYourWaiFuOrHusbando/README.md

-# AnimeVoteForYourWaiFuOrHusbando
+# ForumAnime
 This is a website about voting AnimeCharacter who she or he is your best .
+Feel free to share your comments about anything related Anime.
-The website used Java Framework,Spring,SpringMVC,Mybatis
+This website is used Java Framework,Spring,SpringMVC,Mybatis to develope

 首頁
 ![image](https://github.com/bocb25212/AnimeVoteForYourWaiFuOrHusbando/blob/master/index.png)